Tripsy/nextjs.test/README.md

 - authorization checks are done both via middleware and via protected-route.component (TODO: not yet build)
 - middleware.ts has a special config which controls via `matcher` what requests are handled by middleware
-- middleware.ts will add special headers via `responseOk` - for production ready it will need some revision
+- middleware.ts will add special headers via `responseSuccess` - for production ready it will need some revision

 # BUGS & ISSUES